Deputy PM Freeland blocked by Wet'suwet'en demonstrators in Halifax | CBC News

 She said it's important for all people in Canada, including government officials, to be able to "go about their rightful and legitimate business."

 Freeland had to squeeze her way through the crowd in front of city hall.
-She said it was the first time anyone had tried to physically tried to prevent her from doing something.
+She said it was the first time anyone had tried to physically prevent her from doing something.

 When asked if she was injured, Freeland said she was fine.